Skip to main content

 Due dates for notifications and applications for variation

 Where there has been a material change in your activities or criteria and methodologies, you need to advise us by the due date.
-The due date is the 7th day of the second month after the end of the income year the material change occurred in.
+The due date is the last day of the third month after the end of the income year the material change occurred in.

 Jump back to the top of the page